SEN Information Report - November 2025

 Assess

-If your child is not making the expected level of progress, we will make an assessment to find out what strengths are difficulties your child has.
+If your child is not making the expected level of progress, we will make an assessment to find out what strengths and difficulties your child has.
 We will ask for you and your child’s input, as well as getting help from external professionals where necessary.

 Plan